Red Wine Braised Brisket with Orange and Fresh Herbs

 - Season the brisket on both sides with salt, onion powder, and a few grinds of black pepper.

-- Heat a heavy braising pan (see notes) over medium-high heat and coat the bottom with 1 tablespoon of olive oil.
+- Coat the bottom of a heavy braising pan with 1 tablespoon of olive oil and set over medium-high heat.
 Sear the brisket until browned, about 4 minutes per side.
 Transfer to a plate and set aside.

-- Add the remaining 2 tablespoons of olive oil to the pan and turn the heat to medium.
+- Add the remaining 2 tablespoons of olive oil to the pan and reduce the heat to medium.
 Add the minced shallots and garlic and cook until softened and aromatic, about 2 minutes.

-- Scatter 2 tablespoons of the flour over the shallots and garlic, and using a spatula, scrape up any browned bits that may have accumulated on the bottom of the pan.
+- Scatter 2 tablespoons of the flour evenly over the shallots and garlic.
+Using a spatula, scrape up any browned bits that may have accumulated on the bottom of the pan.
 Continue cooking until the flour is well incorporated and beginning to turn golden.

-- Zest the whole orange and add it to the sauce along with the rosemary, thyme, and bay leaves.
-Bring the mixture to a gentle simmer and cook, occasionally stirring, for 3 minutes, then return the brisket to the pan.
+- Zest the whole orange and add it to the sauce along with the fresh rosemary, thyme, and bay leaves.
+Bring the mixture to a gentle simmer and cook, stirring often, for 3 minutes.
+Return the brisket to the pan.

 - Cut 4 or 5 slices from the center of the orange you used for zest, lay them on top of the brisket, and top with fresh thyme sprigs.
 Squeeze the juice from any remaining orange pieces over the top, then spoon some of the sauce over the meat.

-- Remove the meat from the sauce, place it on a carving board, and tent it with foil to keep it warm.
-Transfer the onions to a dish and set aside.
+- Remove the meat from the braising liquid, place it on a carving board, and tent it with foil to keep it warm.
+Transfer the onions to a serving dish and set aside.

-- Set the saucepan over medium-high heat and slowly pour the slurry into the sauce, whisking continually until smooth and starting to thicken.
+- Set the saucepan over medium-high heat and slowly pour the slurry into the sauce while whisking continually until smooth and beginning to thicken.
 If necessary, repeat the process using a little more flour.
 Once the sauce consistency is to your liking, transfer it to a bowl or gravy boat.

 - Carve the brisket against the grain into 1/4-inch thick slices.
 Transfer to a serving platter and spoon some of the sauce over the top.
 Garnish with pearl onions, some orange slices, and fresh herbs.